 Although prostate cancer is one of the leading causes of cancer death in American men, the survival rate is high if detected and treated early in its development.
 That’s where proton therapy comes in.
 Proton therapy targets specific treatment areas, allowing higher doses to be administered with fewer side effects and little impact to the surrounding healthy organs and tissues.
 In fact, with proton therapy, a 5 percent recurrence rate can be reached for prostate cancer, with just a 12 percent chance of complications and acute side effects.
-Compare that to conventional photon therapy, in which a 20 percent recurrence rate also means a 60 percent chance of complications and acute side effects.
-Researchers report that 99 percent, 94 percent and 74 percent of men treated with proton therapy with low-, intermediate-, and high-risk prostate cancer, respectively, have no signs of cancer recurrence after five years of follow-up.
+Compare that to traditional x-ray therapy, in which a 20 percent recurrence rate also means a 60 percent chance of complications and acute side effects.
+Researchers report that 99% (low risk), 94% (intermediate risk) and 74% (high risk) of men treated with proton therapy have no signs of cancer recurrence after five years of follow-up.

 Proton therapy is non-invasive and patients will be able to remain in one position during treatment time.
 Due to proton therapy’s targeted approach, studies have found that prostate cancer patients treated using this method have a significantly reduced risk of impotence, with 94% of men reporting that they remain sexually active after treatment.

-With proton therapy, the rectum and bladder receive much less radiation compared to conventional radiation/X-rays/IMRT.
+With proton therapy, the rectum and bladder receive much less radiation compared to traditional radiation.
 Men treated with proton therapy have a very low risk of long-term side effects, such as incontinence and bowel damage.

-With conventional radiation/X-rays/IMRT, more healthy tissue around the tumor receives radiation.
-The extra dose to healthy tissue from modern X-ray therapy is equivalent to smoking four packs of cigarettes a day for a year.
+With traditional radiation, more healthy tissue around the tumor receives radiation.
+The extra dose to healthy tissue from x-ray therapy is equivalent to smoking four packs of cigarettes a day for a year.
 In the chart below, the grey/white areas indicate no radiation exposure, while the colored areas indicate radiation exposure.